Books, Library and Supplies

 Hunt Library: Bringing the Library to You

 The Hunt Library is the researcher’s primary resource provider.
-Regardless of their location, members of Embry-Riddle’s Worldwide community have circulation (check-out) privileges, online quick-help opportunities, and access to a web-based document delivery system.
+Regardless of their location, members of Embry-Riddle’s Worldwide community have check-out privileges, online help opportunities, and access to a web-based document delivery system.

-Research Librarians are also available via telephone at 800-678-9428 or 386-226-7656, by chat, by texting us at 386-968-8843, or by e-mailing us at email@example.com.
-Research Librarians will provide detailed advice on research strategies, referrals to relevant reference sources, assistance with literature searches, and help navigating the library’s website.
+Research Librarians are also available via telephone at 800-678-9428 or 386-226-7656, by chat, by texting us at 386-968-8843, or by emailing us at firstname.lastname@example.org.
+Research Librarians will provide detailed advice on research strategies, referrals to relevant reference sources, assistance with literature searches, and help navigating the library’s databases.

-An overview of the Hunt Library’s help features is available from http://huntlibrary.erau.edu/help/.
+An overview of the Hunt Library’s help features and tutorials is available from: